Public Accounting Licensure and Certification

 State authorization refers to federal, state, and professional licensing board regulations that impact educational activities offered across state lines and programs that lead to professional licensure or certification.
 Compliance with these regulations ensures that a WSC degree will be recognized, WSC students will be eligible to sit for licensure in states other than Nebraska, and WSC students have access to state licensure information.
 Authorization requirements vary by state and program and may impact college operations.

-The Nebraska accountancy law requires a candidate for licensure as a Certified Public Accountant (CPA) to pass the CPA Exam, which can be taken near completion of a college degree with a minimum of 150 semester hours.
-For Nebraska, these 150 hours must include 30 semester hours in accounting beyond principles, 30 semester hours in general business, and 90 semester hours of additional courses.
+The Nebraska accountancy law (as of Jan.
+1, 2025) requires a candidate for licensure as a Certified Public Accountant (CPA) to pass the CPA Exam, which can be taken near completion of a college degree with a minimum of 120 semester hours.
+For Nebraska, these 120 hours must include 24 semester hours in accounting beyond principles and 24 semester hours in general business.
+The total number of credit hours required for CPA licensure in Nebraska remains at 150 hours.

 At this time, Wayne State has not determined whether the Professional Accountancy program meets licensure requirements in other states.
 If you plan to pursue licensure in a state other than Nebraska, please check that state’s licensing board to determine their licensing requirements with the National Association of State Boards of Accountancy (NASBA).